phidatahq/phidata/README.md

 ### Create your codebase

-Create your codebase using the `llm-app` template that is pre-configured with FastApi, Streamlit and PgVector.
+Create your codebase using the `llm-app` template pre-configured with FastApi, Streamlit and PgVector.
 Use this codebase as a starting point for your LLM product.

 ```bash
 phi ws create -t llm-app -n llm-app